 In my last tutorial, I showed you how to design a landing page template from scratch via OptimizePress 2.0.
-In this post, I will show you how to create a squeeze page template.
+In this post, I’ll show you how to create a squeeze page template.

 Just in case you don’t know what’s a squeeze (opt-in) page, please read this post here.

 In order to design a template from scratch, you need to have a rough idea of how you want your page to look like.
-You also need to know the elements that you will be adding.
+You also need to know the elements that you’ll be adding.

 Here are the 6 OP 2.0 elements that I’ve planned to use when designing my template: